At its September 2017 meeting, the HRPDC endorsed two project proposals for GO Virginia funding consideration:

 For more information on the Hampton Roads Unmanned Systems, Testing, Demonstration and Recreation Facility project, click HERE.

-For more information on the Hampton Roads Regional Broadband Initiative, click HERE.
+For more information on the Hampton Roads Regional Broadband Strategy, click HERE.

 For more information on GO Virginia, click HERE.